 The most obvious difference is their size.
 A llama is quite a bit larger, at around 290-450 pounds, while an alpaca is downright dainty at 110-190 pounds.
 Llamas also have coarser wool coats, while alpaca fiber is longer, finer, and very soft.
 (Hence, tons of alpaca sweaters and mittens, while llama sweaters aren’t exactly taking the world by storm).
 Both are domesticated camelids, a group of herbivorous mammals that also includes camels, vicunas, and guanacos.

 Not much!
 They’re basically pets, and we enjoy seeing them out in the pasture just doing their thing.
-They are fiber animals, though, so we can take their fiber and have it made into stuff, like spun yarn, rugs, placements, and other crafts.
+They are fiber animals, though, so we can take their fiber and have it made into stuff, like spun yarn, rugs, placemats, and other crafts.
 If you have any suggestions on where to send alpaca and llama fiber, let us know in the comments!

 Okay, so my favorite fun fact that I love telling everyone who will listen is that llamas and alpacas are “social poopers.”
 They literally line up one after another to all do their number twos in the same pile.
 It’s hilarious.
 It also makes cleanup easier!